Generic selectors

 Racist and colonial practices, both past and present, continue to negatively affect the health and well-being of Indigenous People in Manitoba, leading to significant health inequities.

-The Winnipeg Regional Health Authority Indigenous Health Patient Services Program supports the wholistic needs of Indigenous People receiving care at facilities throughout Winnipeg's health system.
+The Winnipeg Regional Health Authority Indigenous Health Patient Services Program supports the holistic needs of Indigenous People receiving care at facilities throughout Winnipeg's health system.

 Indigenous community and culture in Manitoba is alive and well.
 In 2015-16 78.5 per cent of Indigenous people in Manitoba described their sense of belonging to local community as being "very strong" or "somewhat strong."
 Elders, community health programs, awareness of Indigenous culture, family values/ connections, and use of Indigenous language were the most common strengths identified.